surniaulula/wpsso/readme.txt

 = Changelog / Release Notes =

-**Version 3.46.1-b.1 (2017/09/13)**
+**Version 3.46.1-rc.1 (2017/09/14)**

 * *New Features*
 	* None
 * *Improvements*
 	* Added the "Check for Embedded Media" option from the Advanced settings page to the General &gt; Open Graph &gt; Videos tab (Pro version).
-	* Removed the default video options for archive and search result pages:
+	* Removed the default / fallback video options for archive and search result pages:
 		* Default / Fallback Video URL
 		* Use Default Video on Archive
 		* Use Default Video on Search Results
 * *Bugfixes*
 	* None
 * *Developer Notes*
-	* Moved some Schema options from the Google / Schema settings tab to methods the WpssoAdmin class.
 	* Renamed the Advanced settings 'social' tab ID to 'custom_meta'.
 	* Removed the "Maximum Images from Content" option and replaced it with a new WPSSO_CONTENT_IMAGES_MAX_LIMIT constant (defaults to 5).
 	* Removed the "Maximum Videos from Content" option and replaced it with a new WPSSO_CONTENT_VIDEOS_MAX_LIMIT constant (defaults to 5).
+	* Moved several Schema options in the Google / Schema settings tab to a common method the WpssoAdmin class.

 **Version 3.46.0 (2017/09/10)**